maria-gallego/deposits-up/README.md

 The application is divided into the following files.
 - `interest-calculator.ts` contains all the application logic, with `finalBalance` being the only entry point.
 - `interest-calculator-cli.ts` contains the interface related code and uses the function above to perform the financial calculations.
-The CLI is used on top of `Commander`, a popular library for this purpose, and uses `Inquirer` to facilitate user interaction.
+The CLI is built on top of `Inquirer`, a popular CLI library that facilitates user interaction.
 - `interest-calculator.test.ts` contains tests for the application logic as well as tests for the validation Errors.

 ## Installation